Open Menu Close Menu Open Search Close Search

 YouTube and Vimeo are video hosting/sharing platforms that showcase a variety of user-generated content.
 Videos can be shared on other social sites or taken from platforms and embedded directly on a user’s blog or website.

 • Don’t use copyrighted material.
 If your video is set to music, you must use royalty-free music and sound effects.
 To use a copyrighted piece, you must contact the owner.
 Most often the owner, writer, and/or publisher will be listed on sheet music or a CD label.
-See the Tufts Social Media Policy For Official Social Media Accounts for more information on copyright rules.
+See the Social Media Policy for University Employees for more information on copyright rules.

 • Use proper credits.
 If you are creating video content for the university, include credit(s) on a slide at the end of all videos that gives credit to the creator and the affiliated school/program/etc. – or, at minimum, include credit(s) in accompanying social copy.